seifhassine/REasy/readme.md

 ## Credits:

 @alphazolam for the uvar template.

 @TrikzMe for RE's MurMurHash3

 @praydog, for making the RSZ JSON dumps

+@don on Discord for helping out with .exe debugging related stuff.

 ## License, Contributions: